hrbrmstr/webr-lit-plot/index.md

 It looks like what you see [in this cell](https://observablehq.com/@observablehq/plot-shorthand?collection=@observablehq/plot#timeSeries).

-If you "view source" on the HTML page, all you're going to see is this (whitespace removed and one component moved for brevity/clarity):
+If you "view source" on the HTML page, all you're going to see (apart from the color commentary and source code) is this (whitespace removed and one component moved for brevity/clarity):

 ```html
 <ojs-shorthand-plot chartTitle="BoxX Mark"  id="boxX"></ojs-shorthand-plot>